-Germination can take up to 6 months; allow the Nomocharis seedlings to grow to about 8 cm in height, then transplant to the desired part of the garden the following spring after the last frost.
+Germination can take up to six months.
+Allow the Nomocharis seedlings to grow to about 8 cm (~3 inches) in height.
+Next, transplant to the desired part of the garden the following spring after the last frost.

-Not the easiest of plants to look after, Nomocharis should be mulched in the spring, and the soil must be kept moist but not wet through the growing and flowering period of the summer.
+Not the easiest of plants to look after, Nomocharis should be mulched in the spring.

 The soil must be kept moist, but not wet, throughout the growing and flowering period in the summer.

 It is best to propagate further plants from seed, or purchase bulbs from a garden center.